microuser/SpringKeys/README.md

 Typing Test Essentials: Track your WPM (words per minute), accuracy, and other metrics to track your progress.
 Rust at the Core: Built with Rust for performance, safety, and cross-platform compatibility.
 Graphics Exploration: Experimenting with visual techniques (wasm3 or three.js) to push the boundaries of terminal-based interfaces.
+## Main Feature
+Typing tutor program with heatmap and quickness statstics for trendlines and plotting.

 ## Mini Games Within
 A series of mini games to give typing entertainment